 Project Costs = Purchase Price + Purchase Costs + Holding Costs + Rehab Costs (with Contingency) + Sale Costs

 Profit should be easy to wrap your head around.
 It’s the money left over after subtracting all of your costs from the sale of the property.
-Remember that the sale price of your property we determined on day 1 by coming up with an ARV.
+Remember that the sale price of your property we determined on day 1 by coming up with an After Repair Value.
 For profit, we have the profit formula:

 Profit = ARV – Project Costs